AlexBulankou/ai-talk1/labinstructions.md

 ##Introduction

-In the modern world micro-services architecture allows to increase development agility and time to market.
+In the modern world, micro-services architecture allows to increase development agility and time to market.
 With the micro-services simplicity and high independance you can employ "the best tool for the job" for every service and for every situation.
 Continuous delivery and DevOps practices make development and releases of individual services easy and straightforward.

 At the same time, micro-services architecture comes at a price of: